-Since FY 2003, the model-based apprehension rate has climbed from less than 35 percent to nearly 65 percent in FY 2016.
-These increases reflect a higher apprehension rate for "impactable" border crossers as well as an increase in the share of border crossers who are "non-impactable" and therefore assumed to be apprehended 100 percent of the time.
+The model-based apprehension rate has climbed from 43 percent in FY 2000 and a low point of 33 percent in FY 2003 to 73 percent in FY 2016 before falling back to 65 percent in FY 2017.
+Increases in the model-based apprehension rate have been sharpest since FY 2012, reflecting increases in the estimated apprehension rate for impactable border crossers (i.e., the PAR) during this period as well as an increase in the share of border crossers who are non-impactable and therefore assumed to be apprehended 100 percent of the time.

 The observational apprehension rate has also shown improvements since FY 2006.
-Despite its limitations, the upward trend in ARObservational is noteworthy because it independently reinforces the upward trend observed in the modelbased estimate.
-Moreover, with increasing situational awareness along the border during this period, it is likely that CBP detects an increasing share of total got aways over time.
-As a result, the upward trend in ARObservational likely under-estimates the actual increase in the total share of attempted border crossers that is apprehended.
+Despite its limitations, the upward trend in $AR{Observational}$ is noteworthy because it independently reinforces the upward trend observed in the model-based estimate.
+Moreover, with increasing situational awareness along the border during this period, it is likely that CBP detects an increasing share of total got aways over time, as noted above.
+As a result, the upward trend in $AR{Observational}$ likely under-estimates the actual increase in the total share of attempted border crossers that is apprehended.